The Reading (Manet)

-The Reading is an oil painting by French painter Édouard Manet, circa 1865–1873.
+The Reading is an oil painting by French painter Édouard Manet depicting his wife Suzanne Leenhoff and son Léon, created c.
+1865–1873.

 History

 The painting was first exhibited in 1880 in one of the regular solo exhibitions mounted by Manet in his workshop.
 The picture was also part of the great posthumous exhibition of Manet's work in 1884, a year after his death.

 The work first belonged to the private collection of Winnaretta Singer, Princess Edmond de Polignac, where it remained until 1944, after the death of the Princess.
 It was offered as a gift to the French State and deposited in the Musée du Louvre.
 In 1947, it was transferred to the Galerie nationale du Jeu de Paume, a showroom located in the Jardin des Tuileries and which belongs to the Louvre.
 It remained there until 1986, when, with the creation of the Musée d'Orsay, it was brought to this museum, like the rest of the collection of Impressionist paintings in the Louvre.
 It can currently be seen in the Musée d'Orsay, in room 31 of level 5.